The Fraudulent Nursing Diploma Scheme

 The issue of fake degree programs comes in various forms:

-1. Diploma mills degree mills are phony organizations and colleges claiming to be certified educational institutions that sell certificates to individuals.
+1. Diploma mills Degree mills are phony organizations and colleges claiming to be certified educational institutions that sell certificates to individuals.
 Some advertise fake certificates, while others claim to conduct an assessment process before issuing the certificates, which is false.
 Diploma mills mainly propagated the Florida nursing degree scandal.

 2. Accreditation mills are fake accreditation agencies claiming to carry out quality assurance before awarding accreditation to higher educational institutions.